macCesar/laravel-glide-enhanced/README.md

 - Predefined presets for consistent image usage
 - `HasImages` trait for Eloquent models
 - `ImageProcessor` facade for easy access
+- Configurable routes to avoid conflicts with other packages

 ## Current Limitations